podsadd/SSLCertExpirySummary/README.md

 ### How to Setup your local environment:

 1. Use VSCode (extensions: Pylance, Python)
-   > to run without VSCode, see note below
+   > to run without VSCode, see note in step 7

 2. Create a .env file in root of project with the following 2 lines: